 There Is One Skin Benefit of Drinking Water…

 There is one noticeable skin benefit of drinking water that I have personally observed, and that’s the reduction of under-eye puffiness.
 Whenever I eat high-sodium foods (particularly at night), I retain excess fluid around my eyes.
 I end up with more puffiness than normal when I wake up the next morning.
 Knowing this, I make sure to double up on my water intake to help manage water retention in my face and body.
 It really does help.
-For more information about under-eye puffiness and how you can mitigate it, read this blog post.

 The Bottom Line